xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   [IsAffine X] : CompactSpace X
 ```

-*Natural Language:* Every affine scheme is quasi-compact as a topological space.
+Every affine scheme is quasi-compact as a topological space.

 = Basic Opens in Affine Schemes